What is the most important part of the application?

 Can I apply before I have graduated with my bachelor’s degree?

 Students who have not yet completed their undergraduate degree work may apply during their last term as undergraduates.
 Please send an official copy of your transcript to The Graduate School when you submit your application.
-A final, official transcript indicating that you have received your baccalaureate degree must be submitted before you will be permitted to register for classes.
+A final, official transcript indicating that you have received your baccalaureate degree must be submitted to The Graduate School before your second semester or you will not be permitted to register.
 Applicants who have an international education may not apply as a last-term senior.

 Do I have an advisor for my program?